LinKCoding/web-dev-testing-templates/mochaTests/mocha-README.md

 Use Case:
 + These tests are for when you want to test the JavaScript that a learner has written

+Benefits:
++ Selection of multiple tests to choose from that can be mixed and matched.
++ Code Evaluation
+  + Rewire allows functions and variables to be read
+  + Sinon allows tracking of methods
++ Structured parses code differently from writing raw regex

+Limitations:
++ Works for node (backend), if working with the browser, will not have access to other files like **index.html**

 ### Notes:
++ When running mocha tests in the LE, make sure you've included an empty `test` folder inside the workspace.
+Otherwise, you'll get an error and your mocha tests won't run.
 + In **mochaTemplates**, there are a few boilerplate templates you can use
 + REW refers to rewire tests
 + STR refers to structured tests